mfischer67/mfischer67.github.io/project2.md

 Then to finish the installation of wordpress, I put in the command `docker compose up -d` which finished the install of wordpress

-* I ran into some issues of the port 8080 not connection properly
+* I ran into some issues of the port 8080 not connection properly, I

-Then I had to run the link http://localhost:8080/ to open WordPress.
+Then I had to run the link http://10.10.1.111:8080/ to open WordPress.

+Then I entered my credentials and made a username and password

+Then I was on the main WordPress website